MPX in Alameda County

-Here is the latest information on MPX.MPX — pronounced /m·pox/ — is formerly known as Monkeypox.
-MPX is a rare disease that is caused by infection with the MPX virus.
-MPX can cause fever, headache, body aches, swollen lymph nodes, and a rash.
+Here is the latest information on Mpox.Mpox — pronounced /m·pox/ — is formerly known as Monkeypox.
+Mpox is a rare disease that is caused by infection with the Mpox virus.
+Mpox can cause fever, headache, body aches, swollen lymph nodes, and a rash.
 The rash typically begins as flat spots that turn into bumps that fill with fluid.
 Some people develop spots that look like pimples or blisters before having any other symptoms.
 The bumps eventually crust and fall off as they heal.

-The MPX virus is not new, but there is a recent significant increase in reported cases where MPX is not commonly seen, including in the United States, California, and Alameda County.
+The Mpox virus is not new, but there is a recent significant increase in reported cases where Mpox is not commonly seen, including in the United States, California, and Alameda County.

-While it’s good to stay alert about this new local epidemic, the current risk of MPX for the general public is low.
+While it’s good to stay alert about this new local epidemic, the current risk of Mpox for the general public is low.

 Signs & Symptoms

-What to look for if exposed to MPX
+What to look for if exposed to Mpox

 Isolation Guidance

-Stay home if you test positive for or have symptoms of MPX
+Stay home if you test positive for or have symptoms of Mpox

 State Guidance